canofm/complete-intro-to-react/README.md

 # A Complete Intro to React

-This repo is for learning and practice a complete React ecosystem following the workshop of Brian Holt in FrontendMaster.
+This repo is for learning and practice a complete React ecosystem following the workshop of Brian Holt at FrontendMaster.

 - React + Redux + Thunk
 - React Router v4